Love, Lies and Seeta: Release

-Critical Reception
+Critical reception

 The film received mixed reviews.
 Y. Sunita Chowdhary from The Hindu called it "a reasonably engaging watch".
-The Times of India gave the movie a rating of 1 out of 5 and said that, "Director of this Indie-film, Chandra Pemmaraju, set out to make a love story against the backdrop of an electrifying NYC, but ended up with a film which reminds you of a bad episode of an American sitcom."
+The Times of India gave the movie a rating of 1 out of 5 and said that, "Director of this Indie-film, Chandra Pemmaraju, set out to make a love story against the backdrop of an electrifying NYC, but ended up with a film which reminds you of a bad episode of an American sitcom".
 Blessy Chettiar of DNA India gave the film a rating of 1 out of 5 and said that, "Love Lies and Seeta could have been a commendable indie effort.
 The lack of a watertight screenplay and very casual treatment reduces it to one of those amateur film school projects."
 Bollywood Life criticized the acting as well as execution of the film and said that, "Actors are uncomfortable and lack energy, making the film boring".

 Accolades

 Love Lies and Seeta was the closing night feature at the India International Film Festival (IIFF) of Tampa Bay in Florida in February 2012, and was opening night feature film in Art of Brooklyn International Film Festival in NY, August 2012.
-It played in various film festivals such as, NewFilmmakers Film Festival, New York; Riverside International Film Festival, CA; won the Award of Merit in Indie Fest, USA; Won an Honorary Mention Award in Los Angeles New Wave Indie Fest and was a part of NFDC Film Bazaar at International Film Festival of India, Goa.
+It played in various film festivals such as, NewFilmmakers Film Festival, New York; Riverside International Film Festival, CA; won the Award of Merit in Indie Fest, US; Won an Honorary Mention Award in Los Angeles New Wave Indie Fest and was a part of NFDC Film Bazaar at International Film Festival of India, Goa.
 The movie also played in Mumbai Film market and was nominated for the Best Film, Best Direction, Best Cinematography and Best Actor categories at the World Music & Independent Film Festival 2012, Washington D.C.